Federation Rules – 2025

 Eagle Pins Boys (9-11) | Green | 20yds | 230 fps |

-Eagle Pins Girls(9-11) | Green | 20yds | 220 fps |
+Eagle Pins Girls(9-11) | Green | 20yds | 230 fps |

 Eagle Recurve (9-11) | Green | 20yds | 220 fps |

-Junior Eagle Open (6-8) | Orange | 15 Yds | 220fps |
+Junior Eagle Open (6-8) | Orange | 15yds | 220 fps |

 ASA FEDERATION QUALIFIER PROCEDURES:

-- Clubs requesting dates for Qualifiers or the State Championship must submit their request to their respective State Director.
+ASA certified clubs are guaranteed a minimum of one (1) Qualifier.
+Clubs requesting dates for Qualifiers must submit their request to their respective State Director who will coordinate all club date requests with their Regional Director.

-- Clubs requesting multiple Qualifier dates will be awarded additional dates after all other clubs’ first date requests have been awarded.
+- ASA State Directors will notify clubs of an approved date(s).
+Clubs requesting multiple Qualifier dates will be awarded additional dates after all other clubs’ first date requests have been awarded.

 - Clubs will list shooters in each class by their order of finish and will post a phone number for the contact person of the Club.
 The ASA Office will refer callers to the Point of Contact if competitors call the office for information.